-we are going past a highway entrance, shaking as the road bends. her headlights shine, ensnaring in their glare. i have a helplessness; I wave, demand attention. she puts one hand along the side of the highway, one down on her hips and presses on the gas.
+We drive past the entrance to the highway, down a secondary, local road.
+The car shakes as the road bends.
+Her headlights shine, ensnare everything in their glare.
+I have a helplessness; wave, demand attention.
+She puts one hand along the side of the highway, one down on my hip and presses on the gas.

+'''

-Are they hitching? she asks, by the side of the road, hitching a ride. shall we pick them up?
+"Are they hitching..." she asks,

+"...by the side of the road,

+waiting for a ride.

+shall we pick them up"?

+a line of women waiting for a ride.

+'''